US Rep. Scanlon carjacked in Philadelphia park, uninjured

-PHILADELPHIA (AP) — U.S. Rep. Mary Gay Scanlon was carjacked in a south Philadelphia park, according to her office, which says she was uninjured.
+PHILADELPHIA (AP) — U.S. Rep. Mary Gay Scanlon was carjacked at gunpoint by two men in a south Philadelphia park but wasn’t injured, police and her office said.

-Communications Director Lauren Cox said Scanlon had attended a meeting in FDR Park and was carjacked at gunpoint in the park at about 2:45 p.m.
-Wednesday.
-Cox said the congresswoman was “physically unharmed.”
+Scanlon, D-Pa., was walking to her parked vehicle after a meeting in FDR park shortly before 3 p.m.
+Wednesday when two armed men demanded her keys, police said.
+She handed them over and one drove off in the blue 2017 Acura MDX while the other followed in a dark-colored sport utility vehicle, police said.

-WPVI-TV reported that Scanlon was walking to her parked vehicle when two armed men in a dark-colored sport utility vehicle approached and demanded the keys to the blue 2017 Acura MDX.
-The station reported that her personal and government cellphones were inside the SUV along with her purse and identification.
+Scanlon was physically unharmed, said her communications director, Lauren Cox.
+Police said several personal and work items were also taken with the vehicle.
+WPVI-TV reported that the congresswoman’s personal and government cellphones were inside, along with her purse and identification.

 Mayor Jim Kenney said he was “appalled to learn of this violent crime” against the congresswoman, whom he described as his friend and colleague.